StevieMigan/whispersworld/README.md

 The relevant media queries have been implemented to ensure a smooth UX site-wide for all screen sizes.
 This has been tested using Chrome developer tools and finalised using - http://ami.responsivedesign.is/#

-A few minor alterations were made for these media queries - The Hero-image does not appear on mobile devices, focusing instead on relaying information and using the high-score image as a background to provide an eye catching landing page.
-The background colours for the individual sections have also been removed to just be black on smaller screens, again to minimise overwhelming the user with too many colors and features.
+Alt images have been added in the script.js file using the setAttribute method to ensure accessibility was kept at 100, site-wide.

 ## Bugs

-A number of bugs were found during the construction of the project, both in the HTML and CSS files.
+A number of bugs were found during the construction of the project.

-- Fixed bugs in file paths that were causing certain images not to load.
-I removed "/" before assets to fix this problem sitewide.
+- Fixed a bug in the script.js file that was causing an issue where-in the card array would not randomise correctly.

-- Fixed potential issue in the footer social media links relating to security - as flagged by Lighthouse checks - Added rel="noreferrer" to fix this.

-- Fixed a bug causing long load times on index.html and games.html by converting images from JPG and PNG format to webp, before compressing images to ensure the minimum file size.
+- Fixed a bug with the audio files not loading correctly - this turned out to be an issue with file paths not being entered correctly.

-- Fixed a bug in CSS code that was causing console pictures to be sized incorrectly and stretch outside their individual borders.
-Rectified this by adding "object-fit: cover;" and correcting the Width and Height elements.
+- Fixed a bug in the script.js that was causing issues with the game grid loading correctly.

 ### Validator Testing